Aptus ETFs

 Investing involves risk.
 Principal loss is possible.
 The Funds are non-diversified, meaning they may concentrate their assets in fewer individual holdings than diversified funds.
 Therefore, the Funds are more exposed to individual stock volatility than diversified funds.

-The Funds may invest in other investment companies and ETFs which may result in higher and duplicative expenses.
+The Funds invest in other investment companies and ETFs, which may result in higher and duplicative expenses.
 Investments in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Diversification does not assure a profit nor protect against loss in a declining market.
 One cannot invest directly in an index.

 Investing in ETFs are subject to additional risks that do not apply to conventional mutual funds, including the risks that the market price of the shares may trade at a discount to its net asset value (“NAV”), an active secondary trading market may not develop or be maintained, or trading may be halted by the exchange in which they trade, which may impact a Funds ability to sell its shares.